Posted on July 18, 2019 at 5:34 pmA-

-|MPAA Rating:||Rated R for language throughout and some drug use|
+|MPAA Rating:||Rated PG for thematic material, brief language and some smoking|

-|Date Released to Theaters:||December 7, 2018|
+|Date Released to Theaters:||July 19, 2019|

 “The Farewell” is based on a true story, as told by Lulu Wang on NPR’s “This American Life.”
 Wang is the daughter of Chinese immigrants.
 When her grandmother, still in China, received a terminal diagnosis, the news was delivered to her family but not to the woman herself, as is the practice in China.
 They have a saying: “It’s not the cancer that kills them, but the fear.”
 The relatives had to figure out a way to see her without making her suspicious about the reason, so they dragooned a cousin into having a wedding in China to give the family an excuse for getting together and spending time with her.

 In the movie, Wang’s character is Billi (Awkwafina, shining in a very impressive lead dramatic debut role), a student in New York.
 The movie informs us as it opens that it is “based on an actual lie.”
 Billi is very close to her Nai Nai (Shuzhen Zhao), meaning that they talk often by phone and love each other unconditionally.
 But that does not mean that Billi is honest with her grandmother.
 She tells the kind of little white lie most of us tell our mothers and grandmothers.
 Half a world away, Nai Nai solicitously asks her granddaughter whether she is wearing a hat and Billi assures her that she is.
 Billi understands that it isn’t about a hat; her grandmother is just showing that she cares and in her own way she is doing the same.